GMOD/jbrowse-components/packages/website/docs/developer_pluggable_elements.md

 We have demonstrated a couple new view types in JBrowse 2 already including

-- LinearGenomeView - the classic linear view of a genome
+- `LinearGenomeView` - the classic linear view of a genome
-- CircularView - a circular whole genome overview that can show interchromosomal translocation arcs
+- `CircularView` - a Circos-style whole genome view
-- DotplotView - a comparative 2-D genome view
+- `DotplotView` - a comparative 2-D genome view
-- SV inspector - packages/sv-inspector, which is a "combo view" containing CircularView and SpreadsheetView child views
+- `SvInspectorView` - superview containing `CircularView` and `SpreadsheetView` subviews
 - And more!

 We think the boundaries for this are just your imagination, and there can also